UditSharma97/Website-Bolt/README.md

 🧠 Aptitude Solver
-A no-code AI-powered website to solve aptitude questions for engineering students.

-🚀 About This Project
+An AI-powered web app designed to help engineering students quickly solve aptitude problems — built without writing a single line of code.

+🎯 Purpose
-This project was created as part of a 2-day Generative AI Online Workshop hosted by Outskill, where I learned how to build full-fledged web apps without writing a single line of code — using just structured prompting.
+Aptitude Solver was created as part of a 2-day Generative AI Workshop conducted by Outskill, where I learned how to turn ideas into functional apps using no-code AI tools and prompt engineering.

-🛠️ How It Was Built
-Under the guidance of Vaibhav Sisinty — the mentor and founder of Outskill — I explored how to create, design, and deploy applications using Bolt, a no-code AI website builder.
-Throughout the workshop, I learned:

-The power of effective prompt engineering

-How to convert ideas into working apps with no programming
+🧩 What I Learned
+During the workshop, I learned:

+🔹 How to write structured and effective prompts using Markdown formatting

+🔹 How to build AI applications using Bolt — without coding

+🔹 Real-world use cases of Generative AI in education and productivity

+🔹 The end-to-end process of designing, building, and deploying web applications

-How to deploy websites instantly
+🔹 How to iterate quickly using prompt-based development

-How to apply AI for real-world use cases like aptitude-solving

-Using this knowledge, I created Aptitude Solver, a chatbot-based app that helps engineering students solve common aptitude questions.
-The core functionality is designed to give concise, relevant answers — and can expand on the solution if requested.
+🛠️ Tech & Tools Used
+Bolt – for creating the app using prompt instructions

+Netlify – for seamless deployment

+Markdown Prompting – to structure chatbot behavior

+AI Chatbot – specialized to solve aptitude questions in C++

+CustomGPTs – to provide contextual and structured solutions

+🤖 About the App
+The Aptitude Solver app allows users (especially engineering students) to:

+Solve standard aptitude problems (quantitative, logical, and verbal)

+Get concise answers by default

+Request detailed step-by-step explanations when needed

+Interact with a chatbot trained specifically for aptitude topics

+👨‍🏫 Workshop Mentor
+Special thanks to Vaibhav Sisinty, founder of Outskill, whose practical teaching approach and prompt-writing techniques helped me gain hands-on experience in building and deploying this project.

-🌐 Live Deployment
+🌐 Live Demo
-The website has been deployed using Netlify, demonstrating the speed and simplicity of modern no-code tools.
+Deployed live using Netlify — [Insert your Netlify link here]

 [Edit in StackBlitz next generation editor ⚡️](https://stackblitz.com/~/github.com/UditSharma97/Website-Bolt)